-Christina and I both started our fitness coaching careers as typical personal trainers drowning in diet culture.
-We cared way too much about calories and macros and focused on helping our clients lose weight and change their bodies.
-Thankfully, we both came to see the light and have drastically changed our coaching practices as a result.
+Christina started her fitness coaching career as a typical personal trainer drowning in diet culture.
+She cared way too much about calories and macros, and she focused her energy on helping her clients lose weight and change their bodies.
+Thankfully, she came to see the light and has drastically changed her coaching practice as a result.

 Christina now runs her own body-positive gym, and she won’t even take new clients during the month of January because she doesn’t want to capitalize on people’s insecurities.
 She takes immense pride in all of her clients’ accomplishments that have nothing to do with shrinking their bodies.

-- How Christina originally got into the fitness industry because of her internalized fatphobia and obsession, and the garage gym where she got her start.
+- How Christina originally got into the fitness industry because of her fatphobia, and the garage gym where she got her start.

-- All the things Christina used to do as a coach that she wouldn’t be caught dead doing now, from calling herself a weight loss coach to prescribing cardio.
+- All the things Christina used to do as a coach that she would never do now, from calling herself a weight loss coach to prescribing cardio.

-- How the fitness industry seems to be in crisis currently with a lot of coaches torn between the typical ways of weight loss and new, more weight-inclusive ways to coach and help clients.
+- How the fitness industry seems to be in crisis currently with a lot of coaches torn between the typical ways of weight loss and more weight-inclusive ways to work with clients.

-- Why Christina doesn’t take new clients in January or run any promotions.
+- Why Christina doesn’t take on new clients or run any promotions in January.

 - The pitfalls and rewards of being a coach who doesn’t sell weight loss in an industry obsessed with it.

-- How Christina defines health and wellness for herself at this moment in her life, which includes rest and play.
+- How Christina defines health and wellness for herself at this moment in her life.

 - The full catalog of podcast episodes is available to listen to on a variety of podcast players, including Apple Podcasts, Stitcher, and Spotify.